top of page

 · Follow up with them about your concerns, if there is no action on their part.

-· If there is no action, or their action does not resolve your concerns, or there is any retaliation against you, go to Human Resources with your concern and report it to them.
+· If there is no action, or their action does not resolve your concerns, or there is any retaliation against you, enroll in my online course (see link below), follow the steps and actions outlined and THEN go to Human Resources with your concern and report it to them.

-By escalating these issues timely to not just your direct manager but HR you are creating a record and trail for future action if it is needed.
+By escalating these issues timely to not just your direct manager but HR you are creating a record and trail for future action in furtherance of getting them to pay you to exit.

 If your manager retaliates against you in any way, document and report those actions to HR as well.
 Retaliation could be in the form of demotion, taking key projects away from you, making problematic comments to you or about you in meetings with others, or behind your back.
 Dealing with retaliation at work can be very stressful but, in many ways, it can be a gift, as it often violates your companies’ written policies, it can support a future claim of discrimination and/or a request for separation with severance.
 Don’t let retaliatory actions scare you, just document and report each occurrence.

-Grab my Documentation e-journal and start documenting your workplace today.
+Grab my AntiHR Documentation Journal and start documenting your workplace today.

 Do this for EVERY incident you experience.
 If matters are resolved appropriately that is a good outcome and your employer is doing the right thing.
 If they are not, that is where I come in.